jkeck/make-me-a-gif/README.md

 This is a crude script intended mainly to turn a video captured using Quicktime's Record Screen function and turn it into a gif (allowing for aspect-ratio retaining downscaling).

+## Installation

+    $ gem install make-me-a-gif

 ## Requirements

-You must have ffmpeg and gifsicle installed
+You must also have ffmpeg and gifsicle installed.

     $ brew install ffmpeg
     $ brew install gifsicle